EneraIntelligence/enera_publishers/public/bower_components/weather-icons/README.md

 The icons are displayed by using an `i` element and adding the base class `wi` and then the icon class you want, such as `day-sunny`.
 This then looks like `<i class="wi wi-day-sunny"></i>`.

 To add a modifier, include the class you want after the icon name, which looks like `<i class="wi wi-day-sunny wi-flip-vertical"></i>`.
 You can flip, rotate, or add a fixed with.
 See it all at [http://weathericons.io](http://weathericons.io).

+## API Usage

+This set includes companion CSS files for popular weather service API.
+Presently there are mappings for Forecast.io, Open Weather Map, World Meteorological Organization, Weather Underground, and Yahoo.
+Check the [API List](https://erikflowers.github.io/weather-icons/api-list.html) to see the class names.

 ## Wind Usage